 Bristol-Myers Squibb to Pay $20M in Abilify Settlement

-Abilify manufacturer, Bristol-Myers Squibb has reached a nearly $20 million Abilify settlement with 42 U.S. states and the District of Columbia after accusations the company improperly marketed the blockbuster antipsychotic drug Abilify (aripiprazole).
-The court found that Bristol-Myers Squibb unlawfully marketed Abilify to seniors with dementia and Alzheimer’s diseases even though the FDA did not approve the drug for that use.
+Abilify manufacturer, Bristol-Myers Squibb has reached a nearly $20 million Abilify settlement.
+This Abilify settlement is with 42 U.S. states and the District of Columbia after accusations the company improperly marketed the blockbuster antipsychotic drug Abilify (aripiprazole).
+The court found that Bristol-Myers Squibb unlawfully marketed Abilify to seniors with dementia and Alzheimer’s diseases.
+This is even though the FDA did not approve the drug for that use.

 Bristol-Myers Squibb denied all wrongdoing, but the courts disagreed.